 The lighting, audio, graphics, editing and camera angles will be better than the test videos you can see here.
 It will also feel much more like an real-life dance class.
 I am so excited!.

 The following links go to pages with no videos, only the text.
-This is for my proof-readers to review and also to give everyone (including potential volunteers and Patreon supporters) the chance to see ticket2dance coming together.
+This is for my proof-readers to review and also to give everyone (including potential volunteers) the chance to see ticket2dance coming together.